 The United Kennel Club and Hunting Retriever Club

 The UKC standard is clear.
 Any color or combination of colors other than yellow, black, or chocolate is a disqualification.
-UKC does not recognize any form of silver coloration as a variation of the chocolate color and UKC does not and has not knowingly accepted registrations for Labradors that have a silver coat coloring.
+UKC does not recognize any form of silver coloration as a variation of the chocolate color.
+It does not knowingly accept registrations for Labradors that have a silver coat coloring.

-Further they are not eligible to run in HRC hunt tests because the tests are only open to 'gun dog' breeds and dilutes are not considered purebred Labradors.
-They can participate in other UKC performance events, but must be neutered.
+Further, they are not eligible to run in HRC hunt tests because the tests are only open to gun dog breeds.
+Dilutes are not considered purebred Labradors.
+They can participate in other UKC performance events but must be neutered.

 Great Britain